 It's important to remember that BMI is only a guide as you can sometimes have a BMI that shows you are overweight even if you're not, for example if you have a lot of muscle on your body.
 It could also show that you are a healthy weight when you actually have excess tummy fat – meaning you're still at risk of developing health problems associated with being overweight.
 If you're unsure, visit your GP for advice.

 You can use the BMI healthy weight calculator below as a guide to check if you are a healthy weight for your age, gender and height.

 If you're struggling with your weight, whether you need to lose a few extra pounds or several stone, there are lots of support services that can help you to make lifestyle changes to lose weight and improve your overall health and wellbeing.

 Our Healthy Knowsley Service provides a range of local services for people in Knowsley, including lifestyle, healthy eating and physical activity advice.

-We also provide weight loss services for adults in Halton and Knowsley, as well as weight management services for children and families in Halton and Knowsley.
+We also provide weight management services for adults in Knowsley, as well as weight management services for children and families in Knowsley.

 If you live outside these areas, you can use the find a service tool on NHS Choices to find weight loss support groups in your area or visit your GP to find out what services are available locally.